cs-ed/edtech-plan-atorresteach/README.md

 Classroom Technologies: LFD, Projector, One to one chromebook, computer lab.

 Indio High School is one of five high schools in the Desert Sands Unified School District.
-Each of the comprehensive high school offer specialty courses available at other sites.
-Indio High School has an innovative Engineering CTE program that would benefit from adding computer science courses into their course load.
-Bridging it with CTE can be an asset to both programs  because it will help to build interest and provide additional rigorous coursework to an established program.
-Currently there are no computer science courses offered at our school and we have seen an increase in students applying to be computer science majors, and have found the coursework difficult since they are entering college with no previous experience.
+Each of the comprehensive high school offer specialty courses that may not be available at other sites.
+Indio High School has an innovative Engineering CTE program that would benefit from adding computer science courses into their four year framework.
+Bridging Computer Science with CTE can be an asset to both programs because it will help to build interest and provide additional rigorous coursework to an already established program.
+Currently we have dual enrollment courses with College of the Desert for A+ Certification, but there are no computer science or programing courses offered at our school.
+The engineering program does introduce limited program knowledge at this time.
+Our site has seen an increase in students applying to be computer science majors, and students have found the coursework difficult since they are entering college with no previous experience.
 AP Computer Science Principles will aid students in their path to becoming college and career ready.

+IHS has an eight period A/B block schedule where classes are 90 min in length.
+This schedule creates hurdles for AP teachers because class instruction time is limited and the inconsistency of seeing students every other day hinders students in maintaining class knowledge.
+The schedule is in place to aid in offering remediation and the added English Learner classes required by the state while still providing students with room in their schedule for electives.
+However, the schedule poses problems for honors and advanced coursework since a great majority of our students are socially economically disadvantaged and need more support in the classroom, teachers struggle to cover designated class standards in the limited instructional hours.

 ---
 ## Plan
 ---